-In Active Directory, there can be only one Password Policy and Account-Lockout Policy per domain.
-Situations may arise in which setting different account policies for different types of users will be required.
+In Active Directory, before the release of Windows Server 2008, you could only have one Password Policy and Account-Lockout Policy per domain.
+However, there are times when you need a group of users to have a different password policy.
+This is because it is best practice to enforce strong password policies to privileged accounts in the domain.
 For example, employees in the finance department may need a stronger password policy and account lockout policy than employees in the production department.
-Similarly, the manager of a department may need a different account policy than his/her subordinates.
+Similarly, the manager of a department may need a different account policy than their subordinates.

 With the release of Windows Server 2008 Operating System, Active Directory gained one major feature that was missing in the previous versions.
-Fine-Grained Password Policy (FGPP), which gives AD the ability to set different password policy and account lockout policy for different set of users in a domain was introduced.
+Fine-Grained Password Policy (FGPP), which gives AD the ability to set different password policies and account lockout policies for a different set of users in a domain was introduced.

 - Open ADSI Edit tool, Start Menu → Administrative Tools → ADSI Edit

 - In the Menu Bar on the ADSI Edit console, select Action → Connect to

 - In the Connection Settings dialog box, select Default Naming Context as the connection point and Default Domain as the computer and click OK

 - Now, double-click the Default Naming Context and then double-click DC=domainame,DC=com

 - Right-click CN=Password Settings Container and select New → Object